 Includes field experience under a qualified supervisor, conforming to Massachusetts regulations 262 CMR.
+Internship must be supervised by a dually licensed qualified supervisor (262 CMR and SAC by DESE) who is in an SAC role and meets all state standards.
 See program handbook.